 However, the reality of moving somewhere cheaper is that locales that tend to be on a cheaper side are like that for a reason.
 This is why it’s not wise to base your decisions solely on how low the living costs are in a particular city/country.
 Just because living there is cheap doesn’t mean you should buy a property, nor does it necessarily mean that you’ll be happy there.
 On the other hand, if you’ve found a cheap city you want to relocate to, be sure to spend some time there as a slo-mad, just to be on the safe side.

 As you can see, there’s no one-size-fits-all approach when it comes to working remotely.
 What you can do is experiment a bit to see what works for you.
+It is important to stick with the best internet providers, work somewhere that inspires you, and pursue something you love.
 Consider your values rather than the cost of living when making a decision, and you can rest assured that you’ll be making the right choice.

 Article by Sophia Smith